 Who we are

 The Cancer Screening and Prevention Research Group (CSPRG) is an internationally renowned research group based at Imperial College London.
-Headed by Professor Wendy Atkin, the group has extensive expertise in conducting clinical trials and includes an experienced team of research scientists, statisticians, clinical trial managers, data analysts and data managers.
+Established in 2008 by Emeritus Professor Wendy Atkin and now headed by Dr Amanda Cross, the group has extensive expertise in conducting clinical trials and includes an experienced team of research scientists, statisticians, clinical trial managers, data analysts and data managers.

 What we do